Opening Night in the Sloterpark

 Where will the orchestra perform?

-In 2025 there will be a performance at The Concertgebouw in Amsterdam (the Netherlands) and in an other European concert hall.
+In 2025 there will be a performance at The Concertgebouw in Amsterdam (the Netherlands) and in another European concert hall.
 There will also be a try out in Akoesticum, and chamber music concerts.

 What language is used at Young?